zarr-conventions/zarr-conventions-spec/README.md

 # Zarr Convention Specification

-This repo describes the specification for Zarr Conventions
+This repo describes the specification for Zarr Conventions.

 ## Definition